 The previous section about Actor Systems explained how actors form hierarchies and are the smallest unit when building an application.
 This section looks at one such actor in isolation, explaining the concepts you encounter while implementing it.
-For more an in depth reference with all the details please refer to Actors (Scala) and Actors (Java).
+For a more in depth reference with all the details please refer to Actors (Scala) and Untyped Actors (Java).